eduardz1/CUDA-Path-Tracer/report/report.typ

 #show: template.with(
   title: [CUDA Path Tracer],
   subtitle: [Report for the course of GP-GPU Programming],
+  authors: (
+    "Dominika Bocheńczyk",
+    "Eduard Occhipinti",
-  authors: ("Dominika Bocheńczyk", "Eduard Occhipinti"), //for the alphabetical order )
+  ), //for the alphabetical order
+)

 // Proofread your reports.
 Up to 10% of your report grade can be deducted for poor grammar and related errors.
 Label and properly introduce all figures that appear in your report